The best blueberry mascarpone push up pops are here.

 I hope you love push-up pops as much as I do.
 I originally bought these sturdy little devices a few years ago to create desserts for my daughter's bridal shower.
 Filled with poundcake, lemon curd, mascarpone and blueberries, they were a big hit.
 What you fill them with is only limited by your imagination (and Pinterest).
 A couple of great things about these containers is that they are dish-washer safe and completely re-usable.
 They also come with these tidy little caps which makes your desserts easily totable, so would you like to win some brand new ones?

 No hoops to jump through.
 Just leave me a comment.
 Say anything you want (just keep it clean).
-I will choose two winners at random and each will receive a complete set of 8 push-up pop containers.
+Who wants to be gifted a complete set of 8 push-up pop containers?
 Happy Easter, Spring and You.Print

 1 (10.75 oz) frozen pound cake, thawed